COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

 For example, if you run a business from your garage (which has planning permission for domestic use only), it will take 10 years for the change of use to become lawful.

-As with the four year rule above, the immunity may not apply if you have deliberately concealed the change of use in question.
+As with the four year rule above, the immunity may not apply if you have deliberately concealed the change of use in question or in certain other circumstances.
 Expert advice is recommended.

 Get in touch with our planning law experts today to find out more about the change of use 10 year and 4 year rules.
 Give us a call on 01634 811118, drop us an email at email@example.com or make a quick online enquiry.